 Pilates exercises achieve this by getting you to move through your full available range with active and resisted movements.
 If your muscles are strong and long you will not only perform better, but help injury prevention.

 New to Pilates?

 If you are new to Pilates we recommend you have a 1:1 with an instructor (go to London City Pilates) who can assess you and help you to achieve your goals.
+We also have a £10 Taster offer if you’d like to try a class session.
 Whether you start with a Mat class or Reformer class, give yourself 5 -10 classes to really feel and see a difference.
 Pilates will train your body and your mind to help your reach beyond your current goals and feel stronger than you ever have.